z0lope0z/nat_balancer/README.md

 # Overview

-Given a list of nat instances, and subnets, the NatBalancer will allocate a subnet to a NAT instance in the same availability zone.
+Given a list of nat instances and subnets, the NatBalancer will allocate a subnet to a NAT instance in the same availability zone.
 If no NAT instance in the same availability zone exists, then it randomly selects from existing NAT instances.

-For now, this is more of a helper object
+For now, this is more of a helper object.

 # Usage